jorritfolmer/TA-dmarc/README.md

 Additional requirements:

-* Splunk heavy forwarder instance: Because of Python dependencies Splunk Universal Forwarder is not supported
+* Splunk heavy forwarder or cloud IDM instance: Because of Python dependencies Splunk Universal Forwarder is not supported
 * KVstore: used to keep track of which IMAP messages or local files have already been processed.
 KVstore is enabled by default on Splunk instances.

 ## Upgrading from previous versions